BurdockBH/infobip-informed/README.md

 # Informed - an Infobip news website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This solo project was created during 2 weeks of learning React.js at Infobip Front End Bootcamp

 ## Available Scripts